 Economics is a social science that aims to understand and describe how wealth is produced, distributed, and consumed.
 Thus, economic issues are a focus of the discipline.
 It aims to provide systematic answers to a wide range of issues involving the economic behavior of people, society, and the economy.

 Numerous adjustments have been made to the definition of economics over time.
 Numerous economists have contributed to the subject’s increasing depth of meaning.
 Starting with Adam Smith, who is regarded as the founding father of economics.
-According to him, “Economics is the science of wealth” His theory emphasised on materialism and had a narrow view on wealth.
+According to him, “Economics is the science of wealth” His theory emphasised materialism and had a narrow view of wealth.

 - Study of mankind.

-- Study of ordinary business of life.
+- Study of the ordinary business of life.

 - Study of material welfare.

-- Emphasis on requisites of well being.
+- Emphasis on requisites of well-being.